Wales Bat Worker's Day

 Afternoon break (with a repeat of the popular bat-ilates stretches!)

-- Priorities session.
+- Priority discussion session.
 Points can be raised through the booking form for comment and discussion during the session.

 £25 for BCT members or Partner Bat Group members